maiconguan/TwitSplit/README.md

 <img src="logo.jpg" title="TwitSplit logo" float=left>
 </p>

-The product Tweeter allows users to post short messages limited to 50 characters each.
+<p>The product Tweeter allows users to post short messages limited to 50 characters each.
 Sometimes, users get excited and write messages longer than 50 characters.
-Instead of rejecting these messages, we would like to add a new feature that will split the message into parts and send multiple messages on the user's behalf, all of them meeting the 50 character requirement.
+Instead of rejecting these messages, we would like to add a new feature that will split the message into parts and send multiple messages on the user's behalf, all of them meeting the 50 character requirement.</p>
-Example
+<p>Example</p>
-Suppose the user wants to send the following message:
+<p> Suppose the user wants to send the following message:</p>
-"I can't believe Tweeter now supports chunking my messages, so I don't have to do it myself."
+<p>"I can't believe Tweeter now supports chunking my messages, so I don't have to do it myself."</p>
-This is 91 characters excluding the surrounding quotes.
-When the user presses send, it will send the following messages:
+<p>This is 91 characters excluding the surrounding quotes.
+When the user presses send, it will send the following messages:</p>
-"1/2 I can't believe Tweeter now supports chunking" "2/2 my messages, so I don't have to do it myself."
+<p>"1/2 I can't believe Tweeter now supports chunking"</p>
+<p>"2/2 my messages, so I don't have to do it myself."</p>
-Each message is now 49 characters, each within the allowed limit.
+<p>Each message is now 49 characters, each within the allowed limit.</p>

 ## Features